 Shiftlings was developed with cooperative gameplay in mind (especially the later levels), either online or locally.
 I would stress the case for couch co-op for the simple fact you never know if someone online will have voice chat enabled.
 Trying to coordinate with a partner that is unresponsive is not ideal, and you'll end up frustrated instead of enjoying the charming title.
 Playing with someone else does raise some concern as two different minds may approach the same puzzle from different directions.
 Considering the characters are tethered together, this could pose a problem when one person does not cooperate.

 Although the focus in Shiftlings is on cooperative multiplayer, the game can be enjoyed solo if you want to experience it that way.
 The first set of puzzles don't pose that much of a challenge, but you'll benefit from a partner for the majority of the puzzles in the game.
 That is of course if you are in constant communication and have someone willing to work as a team.Note: Shiftlings was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.